Windows OS Hub

 Note that you cannot copy-paste between regular and administrator windows if UAC is active.
 You have to retype anyway or use the filesystem to transfer commands (like make a batch file and then run it from admin).

 Nvidia and Intel are so aggravating with their massive drivers that never clean up after themselves.
-Lots of other places they suck up space around the system, too, like the shader cache.
+Lots of other places they up space around the system, too, like the shader cache.

 Reply